hyperledger/fabric/docs/source/orderer/ordering_service.md

 nodes, participating in the ordering service, which leads to a more decentralized system.

-* Raft is supported natively, which means that users are required to get the requisite images and learn how to use Kafka and ZooKeeper on their own.
+* Kafka is supported natively, which means that users are required to get the requisite images and learn how to use Kafka and ZooKeeper on their own.
 Likewise, support for Kafka-related issues is handled through [Apache](https://kafka.apache.org/), the open-source developer of Kafka, not Hyperledger Fabric.
 The Fabric Raft implementation,